Itching Allergy in Bulldogs and French Bulldogs

 SAVINGS: See Dr. Kraemer’s Bully Economic ITCH RELIEF Medicated Topical Bundles

-Many allergic itchy dermatitis bulldogs also present with a secondary bacterial and yeast infection.
+Many allergic, itchy dermatitis bulldogs are also present with a secondary bacterial and yeast infection.
 Those microorganisms reside on the skin as part of the normal microflora and cause no harm but can become opportunistic pathogens when the skin barrier is damaged.

 - V4B BULLY YEASTY BULLY SHAMPOO